A Great Customer Experience is the Only Measure of a Business

 Because its worth it

-As we have described before, there is extra margin to be captured if the experience matches or exceeds customer expectations.
-This additional margin drives an ROI that could be generated if operational execution hits it out of the park:
+As we have described before, there is extra margin captured if the experience matches or exceeds customer expectations.
+This additional margin drives an ROI when operational execution hits it out of the park:

 The full PWC study is a good read and sets out a roadmap of why the customer experience is the only business goal that matters.
 They also share their six main pathways to focus on.
 Getting the customer reality wrong is a disaster for the brand image and the profitability whereas getting it right leads to higher satisfaction, loyalty and the option of additional margin.